 Some of the links in this post are affiliate links.
 This means if you click on the link and purchase the item, I will receive an affiliate commission at no extra cost to you.

-If you’re on the hunt for a classical homeschool curriculum program that will shiver your timbers, Veritas Press is a treasure worth considering.
+If you’re searching for a classical homeschool curriculum program that will shiver your timbers, Veritas Press is a treasure worth considering.

 With Veritas, your children can access online lessons, interact with teachers online, and choose to do self-paced or live courses online.